Azaze7/MAVERICK/README.md

 | Maverick Emblem | <img src="https://github.com/Azaze7/MAVERICK/blob/main/SpriteComparisonAssets/MaverickEmblem_Tutorial.png" > | <img src="https://github.com/Azaze7/MAVERICK/blob/main/SpriteComparisonAssets/MaverickEmblem_Real.png" > | Made all shots fired by the player into missles for a short while.
 (Design based on powerups in Konami's Contra.) |

 ## 🚪 Closing Thoughts.
 > "Coding Maverick was great experience in using C#.
+I learned a lot as the main coder for the project, as Unity was refusing to compile for everyone else's computer on the first day of development.
 However, I still think sometimes, *Why can a 2D Sprite flip the in the Z-Plane?*" -William Dunlap

 > "Participating in this Game Jam was as fun as playing any videogame.
 All the collective knowledge our team had acquired was channeled into something creative, which was a refreshing change from our usual grind of homework.
 I found myself wearing many hats during this competition; coordinating our team, coding menus, and creating art assets; but because I had people I could trust, I never got too overwhelmed.
 Despite our short timeline, our collective sleep deprivation, and other life obligations popping up, our team's passion never faltered.
 Atlas Development turned caffeine into code, and I loved every minute of it." - Gilbert I. Guzman

-Dante Lopez - Art Support: Assisted In Creation of all Assets, Consulted on Jet Design/Pixel Art for "realistic" level, & Side Playtester.

-Jesus Torres - Lead Composer: Composed All Music, Created Ending Screen, Ending Artwork, & Main Playtester.

-Zachary Wittmann - Art Lead/Co-Code Lead: Requested Assets from Members, Taught GIMP to Team, Code Assistance, Background Creation and Effects, & Powerup Design.

-> "This is a quote."
+> "Our team had a decent amount of hiccups due to needing to learn how to use the Unity engine within the 48 hours given, but it was a fun experience.
+Each member of Atlas Development seems to be still willing to continue developing Maverick to get the extra levels done.
+I think that says a lot about our teams dedication." - Dante Lopez

+> "The Game Jam was a great experience.
+Collaborating with a team where everyone contributed with their best skills was amazing, especially when compared to a course project where everyone was at a different skill level.
+I was extremely satisfied with the final product despite the cuts that had to be made and I am interested in following up with the team to see what else we could make." - Jesus Torres

+> "Atlas Development made this Game Jam an extraordinary experience.
+It was great to gain valuable insight into what game development is like behind the scenes.
+Our team was able to make a fun, playable project within a few short days, which I think speaks to the hard work everyone put in.
+Despite the multitude of tasks I undertook to keep the team on track (Atlas Development was my name idea), the unwaviering passion of my team has motivated me to push further.
+I hope more of my teams in the future are like Atlas." - Zachary Wittmann